Thames: A Weekend Retreat

 Recently relocated from The Depot to a standalone premises opposite Thames Hospital is Bite Cafe; the perfect spot for homemade gourmet goodies including cakes, pastries and a mouth watering dine-in menu.
 They’re open on Saturdays, but closed Sundays, so don’t make the regrettable mistake of missing out.

 It could be argued that Thames is leading the way in a retail revitalisation on The Coromandel.
-Recent art and design stores to open in Thames include Huia Design Store, specialising in Aotearoa Design, and Arohart, an authentic Maori art gallery.
-The long established Bounty Store is another excellent design destination, showcasing NZ and Pacific art and craft.
+The long established Bounty Store is an excellent design destination, showcasing NZ and Pacific art and craft.

 Mainly Casual offers an unrivaled selection of contemporary New Zealand designed fashion suitable for women of all ages and occasions.
 Kayla Thames is another rare gem of a fashion find in Thames.
 It is the sister store to the well known Millies on Main Street, Tairua, and stocks some of NZ and Australia’s best known designers.